kristiania-pg6301-2026/pg6301-frontend-programming/README.md

 To test with react, install devDependencies `@testing-library/react` and `jsdom`

 1. `npm install --save-dev vitest @testing-library/react jsdom`
-2. Add the following to your `vite.config.js`:
+2. Add the following to your `vite.config.ts`:

    ```js
    import { defineConfig } from "vite";